ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 The functions in this section were created to allow developers this control.

-### Identifiers change when collections destination collection is different
+### Identifiers change when destination collections are different

 If we load a document to the same collection, then the ID is preserved and no special approach is needed.
 Deletion in the source results in sending a single delete command for a given ID.